• Address:

 Registrations are on a first come first serve basis.

-I will delete duplicate requests so please do not register for another teacher unless you put in their name and email address.
+Duplicate requests will be deleted so please do not register for another teacher unless you put in their name and email address.

 DO NOT DOUBLE UP CLASSROOMS FOR ONE SESSION / PROGRAM....
 REGISTER EACH TEACHER THAT PARTICIPATES IN THE PROGRAMS.

-2. One class of 35 students or less 99% of students will be able to ask questions and be on camera, if more than one class not all students will be able to ask questions and it is not fair to the students.
+2. One class of 35 students or less 99% of students will be able to ask questions and be on camera, if more than one class not all students will be able to ask questions and it is not fair to the other classrooms involved in the program.

-3. It is bad for our statistics, the more teachers that register the more we can offer the program in the future.
-At the end of the school year I set up the next year's programs by how many registered for what program.
-The more registrations on the schedule the more it will be offered in the future.
-I go by registrations and not the count of students in one particular program.
+3. It is bad for our statistics, the more teachers that register for a program the more we can offer the program in the future.
+We go by teacher registrations and not the count of students.

 4. The more we have registered the more funding will be available to support the authors and specialists we use for our future programs.